 (Disclosure: Some of the links below may be affiliate links)

-Update: Freya will be discontinued at the end of 2021!
+Update: Freya is discontinued as of the end of 2021!

 Using the third pillar in Switzerland is a great way to save money on your taxes.
 However, it is not always easy to choose a third pillar provider since there are many of them, and new ones are regularly coming.

 Freya 3a is a new third pillar available in Switzerland.
 They aim to provide sustainable investments for the third pillar, and they claim that they are doing differently than the existing third pillars and at a reasonable price.

 This Freya 3a Review will show what Freya 3a is, its fees and strategies, and how it compares with other third pillars.
 At the end of the article, you will know whether you should use Freya 3a for your retirement money.

 It is important to note that Freya 3a is only available in German.
 The app is also available in French, but the website is not yet translated into French.

 Freya 3a is a new service, started in 2021.
 They aim to be the most sustainable third pillar in Switzerland and try to make Freya 3a very easy to use for everybody.

 Unfortunately, I have not been able to find much information on Freya 3a history.
 They have not yet shared how many customers they have.
 But we will probably see this information later.

 Any Swiss resident with access to an iPhone or Android phone can create a third pillar with Freya 3a.
 The minimum is 50 CHF to get your money invested.

 Freya 3a is using the Graubündner Kantonalbank (GKB) as their partner bank.